Stress reduction goal setting might be a good fit for you...

 Stress!
 Blimin horrendous crippling stress.
 Even when it’s mild... stress can be awful.
 When you’re working through mental health challenges, stress can often be a large part of it.

 On the one hand nothing works.
 By that I mean nothing cures it over night.
 Some might say it’s mind over matter.
 What a load of rubbish!

 On the other hand, many many things can help.
 Or can make the stress a little better.
-And many little things over time... may just make stress less of a problem generally.
+And many little things over time... may just make stress less of a problem than it is now.

 People usually think

 of goal setting as meaning striving intensely but this is simply not

 Goal setting is more about a shift in focus in an area of your choosing.